- Dazzling… Dazzling Cafe

 If someone asks me where they can see the real Hong Kong, I would usually point them to Sham Shui Po.
 While Mong Kok has its shoppers charm and Central is the heart of Hong Kong, Sham Shui Po is really where the locals remains.
 If you are a fan of electronics, fabrics, wet markets, and authentic neighbourhoods, then you will love Sham Shui Po as much as I do.

-Sham Shui Po Shopping
+Sham Shui Po Shopping Guide